mirnylab/hiclib-legacy/doc/source/index.rst

 7. Test the installation using the scripts from the /tests folders.

 .. note:: If you're upgrading a package (numpy/scipy/matplotlib/cython/etc...)
-          using the pip Python package manager, never use "pip install PACKAGENAME", only "pip install --upgrade PACKAGENAME"!
+          using the pip Python package manager, use "pip install PACKAGENAME", not "pip install --upgrade PACKAGENAME"!

           If you have another version of the same package installed via the standard system package manager, e.g. apt-get or aptitude,